Chiral Homology of elliptic curves and the Zhu algebra: Introduction

 where $\wp = \wp(z, q)$ is the Weierstrass elliptic function.
 Zhu observed that the specialisation of (\ref{cb.quot.intro}) at $q = 0$ recovers the zeroth Hochschild homology of a certain associative algebra $\zhu(V)$ whose representation theory is strongly connected with that of $V$.
 The modular nature of graded dimensions of regular vertex algebras is ultimately explained by these facts.

 The main results of this paper concern the relationship between chiral homology of elliptic curves and Hochschild homology of the Zhu algebra in higher degrees.
 We specialise Beilinson-Drinfeld's general definition of chiral homology to develop explicit complexes computing the chiral homology groups of the elliptic curve $X_q$ with coefficients in $\CA_V$.
-We then focus attention on $H_i^{\text{ch}}(X_q, \CA_V)$ for $i=0,1$, deriving a small three term complex $A^\bullet(q)$ which computes these groups.
-We recover the presentation (\ref{cb.quot.intro}) of $H_0^{\text{ch}}$ and similarly present $H_1^{\text{ch}}$ as an explicit subquotient of a sum of tensor powers of $V$ involving elliptic functions.
+We then focus attention on $H_i^{\text{ch}}(X_q, \CA_V)$ for $i=0,1$, deriving a small three term complex $A^\bullet(q)$ which computes these groups in Section \ref{sec:ch.hom.ell}, specifically Proposition \ref{prop:chhom.equals.A}.
+We recover the presentation (\ref{cb.quot.intro}) of $H_0^{\text{ch}}$ and similarly present $H_1^{\text{ch}}$ as an explicit subquotient of a sum of tensor powers of $V$ involving residues of elliptic functions.

 We then use $A^\bullet(q)$ to analyse the behaviour of $H_1^{\text{ch}}$ in the $q \rightarrow 0$ limit.
 What occurs is roughly speaking the following: a large subcomplex $B^\bullet$ decouples from $A^\bullet(q)$ in the $q \rightarrow 0$ limit, and the quotient $A^\bullet(0)/B^\bullet$ computes the Hochschild homology of $\zhu(V)$.
 This remarkable decoupling is ultimately due to the elliptic function identity